 It was once believed that brain cells don’t regenerate.
 However, according to Harvard neuroscientist, Dr. Amar Sahay, newer research shows that the brain’s neurons regenerate throughout life.
 This process is called neural plasticity.
 Learning new skills triggers new neural connections in the brain.
 So, seek out new challenges whenever you can.
 Learn to play a musical instrument, take a dance class, or study a new language.

 While you probably don’t need more reasons to book your dream trip to France, here’s one more reason to do it — exploring new places makes you smarter.
 Research studies have even found that travel boosts intelligence.

 A study conducted in 2014 examined the impact of multicultural engagement or study abroad on MBA students.
 It was discovered that students who were more willing to learn about and adapt to new cultures gained a greater depth of knowledge at the end of the program compared to those who did not.

 Travel expands the mind in several ways.
 Traveling to a foreign country with zero knowledge of the land, culture, people, or norms requires significant problem-solving skills.
 It teaches you to think on your feet and adapt to new situations.
 You also become more capable and knowledgeable from the experience.

 So, the next time you explore a country that you have never visited before, you won’t be quite so vulnerable.
 You will know what to do in an unknown situation.
 You’ll become more capable of traveling abroad.
 That is because you have increased your fluid intelligence.
 So, keep exploring every chance you get.

-While all individuals have a general innate tendency to be stronger in one type of intelligence over another, the good news is that we can improve in both.
+While all individuals have a general innate tendency to be stronger in one type of intelligence over another, the good news is that we can improve in both, even as we age.
 We can all take steps to increase our intelligence by feeding our curiosity.